nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

-* If indexes provided include both an index for a task not existing in task list and an index for a completed task, the error message will only be about the non-existing task.
+* If indices provided include both an index for a task not existing in task list and an index for a completed task, the error message will only be about the non-existing task.

 </div>